 When you riding multi-day rides, each day in the saddle required considerable effort, the salami approach was my key strategy.
-I would start each morning to set the goal for the day, telling myself that I had to get to the halfway point by lunch time, and then I set another goal to go to the end of the day.
-This allows me to set small goals that becomes a big goal if I complete.
+I would start each morning to set the goal for the day, telling myself that I had to get to the halfway point by lunchtime, and then I set another goal to go to the end of the day.
+This allows me to set small goals that become a big goal if I complete it.

 What you can learn from setting small goals, is that vision thing – allowing for failure.
 You have to relax and know that it would take time and allowed for it and so it becomes your daily mission.
 Measuring progress is important to me, I keep two systems to measure distance and speed so I can view how I’m doing day over day, it gives me a psychological boost of being aware of progress.